Esri/arcgis-maps-sdk-dotnet-toolkit/README.md

 [![Link: NuGet](https://img.shields.io/badge/NuGet-633b9b?style=flat-square&logo=nuget&labelColor=gray)](https://www.nuget.org/profiles/Esri_Inc)
 [![Link: Early Adopter Community](https://img.shields.io/badge/🙋-Get%20help%20in%20Early%20Adopter%20Community-633b9b?style=flat-square)](https://esriurl.com/agsrt200beta)

-# ArcGIS Runtime SDK for .NET - Toolkit 200 beta
+# ArcGIS Runtime SDK for .NET - Toolkit 200.0.0-beta release

 The ArcGIS Runtime SDK for .NET Toolkit contains controls and components to accelerate your development with [ArcGIS Runtime SDK for .NET](https://developers.arcgis.com/net/).

-> **IMPORTANT** This is a beta branch.
-The 200.0.0-beta release of ArcGIS Runtime is beta software.
-If you would like to use this software, please join the [Esri Early Adopter community](https://esriurl.com/agsrt200beta).
+> **IMPORTANT** This branch is under the 200.0.0-beta program and showcases changes we will be releasing in our upcoming 200.0.0 release.
+Please join the [Esri Early Adopter community](https://esriurl.com/agsrt200beta) to provide feedback and report issues.

 > **Note**: At version 200.0, Toolkit assemblies are now built individually for each platform.
 Please replace any existing `Esri.ArcGISRuntime.Toolkit` NuGet reference with Toolkit NuGet package specific to that platform.
 For example if you have a WPF application using Toolkit, you will need to uninstall `Esri.ArcGISRuntime.Toolkit` NuGet package and add `Esri.ArcGISRuntime.Toolkit.WPF` NuGet package.